The BFG (1989 film): Plot

-Sophie is a young orphaned girl living in the orphanage of the cantankerous and abusive Mrs. Clonkers.
-One night, Sophie wakes up and looks out of her window to see a cloaked Giant Man blowing something through a trumpet into a bedroom window down the street; whereupon the Giant Man notices her and snatches her through the window, carrying her away to a mysterious realm known as "Giant Country".
+Sophie is a young orphaned girl living in the orphanage of the cantankerous and abusive Mrs. Clonkers, as her parents had died when she was a baby.
+One night, Sophie wakes up and looks out of a window to see a cloaked elderly giant man blowing something through a trumpet into a bedroom window down the street.
+The Giant notices her and snatches her through the window, carrying her away to a mysterious realm known as "Giant Country".

-In his cave, the Giant identifies himself as the Big Friendly Giant (or BFG for short) who blows dreams into the bedrooms of children at night, while all the other nine giants are vicious, bestial child-eaters.
-Not wanting to eat or steal from humans, the BFG subsists on eating "snozzcumbers"; revolting vegetables, resembling cucumbers, which are all that grows in Giant Country.
-He explains that he took her so she couldn't tell anyone that she had seen him and start a giant hunt.
-Sophie and the BFG quickly become friends; but Sophie is soon put in danger when a gruesome giant known as the Bloodbottler intrudes and unknowingly comes dangerously close to eating her.
+In his cave, the Giant identifies himself as the Big Friendly Giant (or BFG for short) who blows dreams into the bedrooms of children at night, while all the other nine giants are vicious, bestial people-eaters.
+Not wanting to eat or steal from humans, the BFG subsists on eating "snozzcumbers" which revolting vegetables, resembling giant cucumbers, which are all that grows in Giant Country.
+He explains that he took her so she could not tell anyone that she had seen him and start a giant hunt.
+Sophie and the BFG quickly become friends, but Sophie is soon put in danger when a gruesome giant known as the Bloodbottler intrudes and unknowingly comes dangerously close to eating her.
 After the Bloodbottler leaves, the BFG makes her a new dress out of her blanket to replace her heavily soiled nightgown and treats her to a delicious and remarkable drink called "frobscottle".

 The next morning, the BFG takes Sophie to Dream Country to catch more dreams.
+Though the BFG is nearly delayed by the Fleshlumpeater (the biggest, worst, and overall leader of the evil giants) where the BFG stating that he's out for a walk causes the Fleshlumpeater to let him go "this time".
+The BFG runs off as he nearly evades a boulder that was rolled towards him by the Bloodbottler.
 In Dream Country, the BFG demonstrates his dream-catching skills to Sophie and teaches her to fly; but the BFG mistakenly captures a "trogglehumper", the worst kind of nightmare.
-Upon arriving at his Dream Cave, the BFG shows Sophie all the dreams he has captured already and locks away the nightmare in his cavern of lava in a tiny chest, and takes Sophie to watch him on his dream-blowing duties; but this is cut short when they spot the Fleshlumpeater (the biggest and worst of the evil giants) devouring a little boy whom the BFG had previously given a pleasant dream.
+Upon arriving at his Dream Cave, the BFG shows Sophie all the dreams he has captured already and locks away the nightmare in his cavern of lava in a tiny chest, and takes Sophie to watch him on his dream-blowing duties; but this is cut short when they spot the Fleshlumpeater devouring a little boy whom the BFG had previously given a pleasant dream.
 The BFG flees with her to prevent her from being in danger again.